 There have been many sermons preached on redeeming the time.
-One of the most famous of all, was a sermon preached by Jonathan Edwards in 1739.
+One of the most famous of all was a sermon preached by Jonathan Edwards in 1739.
 Many believed that this sermon was one of the sparks that ignited the “First Great Awakening” in America.
-Therefore, in the same way this message could ignite a spiritual awakening in our own lives, in our local churches and in our nations.
-Let us look at a number of scriptures:
+Therefore, in the same way this message could ignite a spiritual awakening in our own lives, in our local churches and in our nations today.

 Ephesians 5:16, «Redeeming the time, for the days are evil.”
 The phrase, “Redeeming the time” can mean the following:

 – Firstly the word redeem, means to buy back.
 This implies that we sometimes may need that we pay a price and sacrifice the time that we would normally use for other activities, to do something profitably for the Kingdom of God.